JakeHartnell/Grow.js/README.md

 # grow.js
-An npm packagle of useful functions for the automated growing of plants, this package also connects IoT devices to the Common Garden Grow app.
+An npm packagle of useful functions for working with the [Common Garden Grow app](https://github.com/CommonGarden/Grow).

 Install with:

     npm install grow.js

+## Examples: